spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

-Now it's time for me to start adding programs for use on my Windows machine, this is a fresh install so all I have installed is the preinstalled app that come with the installation media I created via the Windows media creation tool.
+Now it's time for me to start adding programs for use on my Windows machine, this is a fresh install so all I have installed is the pre-installed app that come with the installation media I created via the Windows media creation tool.

 Anyways, to keep my packages in order I'm using [Chocolatey] the